intel/confidential-computing-zoo/documents/readthedoc/docs/source/Cloud/cloudDeployment.md

 based on Intel® SGX technology to provide a trusted and confidential environment with a higher security level.

-The configuration of the ECS instance as blow:
+The configuration of the ECS instance as below:

 <table border="1" cellpadding="1" cellspacing="1" style="width:500px">
   <tbody>